Predicting Dynamic Map States from Limited Field-of-View Sensor Data: Experimental Results

 \subsection{Qualitative Results}

-Figure \ref{fig:results} shows a set of sensor inputs, predicted map states, and ground truth map states for U-Net model with the mit\_b0 backbone (the best performing model by a small margin) for all four experimental setups.
+Figure \ref{fig:results} shows a set of sensor inputs, predicted map states, and ground truth map states for U-Net model (the best performing model by a small margin) for all four experimental setups.

 For experiment 1, we see that due to the simple static obstacles, the model was able to reconstruct the ground truth map state accurately.
 There are some errors, such as some obstacles being omitted due to occlusion from other obstacles.
 For experiment 2 we see similar results, but the prediction is slightly cleaner because the square robot motion path resulted in less overall occlusion of map areas.
 Additionally we see another omitted obstacle due to occlusion in the top middle.